8ctavio/vergil/apps/docs/src/composables/useDefineModel.md

 ### Including exposed data

 Similar to regular models, model wrappers provided to a child FFC may include `exposed` and `elements` properties to consume the child FFC's exposed data and elements, respectively (see [`model.exposed`](/composables/useModel#model-exposed)).
-Altough these properties are absent by default, the `useDefineModel`'s `includeExposed` and `includeElements` boolean options can be used to include corresponding `exposed` and `elements` objects into a model wrapper.
+Although these properties are absent by default, the `useDefineModel`'s `includeExposed` and `includeElements` boolean options can be used to include corresponding `exposed` and `elements` objects into a model wrapper.

 ```vue
 <script setup>